ABOUT THE DOCUMENTARY

 Upcoming, view the film at the Halifax Public Library February 25, 2019.

 The world has changed since Harriet Tubman escaped slavery and since Viola Desmond was jailed after sitting in a whites only section of a Nova Scotia theatre.
 So that’s worth celebrating and the history is worth remembering and teaching to the next generation.
 But the world is still unequal, unjust and unfair for many people so it is important to deal with racism and slavery in its modern manifestations.

-We would love to hear from you about this project!
+We would love to hear from you about this film!
 Fill out the form below or email firstname.lastname@example.org to contact us for more details.